ollix/makegyp/README.md

 How does it work?
 -----------------
 Each C or C++ library will be supported by implementing an inherited Formula class.
-When installing, makegyp will try to download and build the library by a predefined formula, analyze the output of the building process, and finally generate necessary config and GYP files for that library.
-The installed module is just a normal source code library with GYP support so you can easily use them as dependencies in your GYP projects.
+When installing, *makegyp* will try to download and build the library by a predefined formula, then inspect the building process and finally generate necessary config files and  a GYP script for that library.
+The installed module is just a normal source code library with GYP support so you can easily use them as dependencies of your GYP projects.

 Try it!
 -------